 Written by KATHRYN HATHAWAY

-Ahead of National Carers Rights Day, read our guidance on the ways you can best support employees with caring responsibilities whilst also considering the impact to your business.
+As part of Carers Week 2019, read our guidance on the ways you can best support employees with caring responsibilities whilst also considering the impact to your business.
 I believe by offering support and flexibility to your staff and encouraging them to have a balance between their work and caring responsibilities it will help them feel more engaged, motivated and loyal to your business.

 We spoke with Kerry Hearsey, CEO of The Princess Royal Trust for Carers in Hampshire, and asked for her thoughts on the difference a supportive employer can make to an employee who is a carer outside of work.
 Kerry commented: “Every day 6,000 people start looking after someone and they become a carer.
 Currently there are approximately 3 million people working and caring and this figure is set to increase.
 By becoming/being/having a carer friendly employer with relevant carer friendly policies you will be supporting the 1 in 9 people in the workforce that are in that role.
 This helps retain a skilled and loyal member of staff who may have become a carer and it stops them from becoming one of the 1 in 6 that have to give up work or reduce their hours to fulfil their caring role.”
 Kerry went on to say “good practice includes reviewing current policies as well as signposting carers to both workplace and external support.”